bookofproofs/bookofproofs.github.io/_sources/history/20th-century/wu.md

 title: Wu (2), Sijue
 born: 1964
 died: 0
-keywords: Sijue Wu, mathematics, water waves, National Science Foundation, Journal of Differential Geometry, Inventiones Math journal, Columbia University
+keywords: sijue wu,wu
-description: Sijue Wu is a professor of mathematics and researcher of water waves, awarded NSF CAREER Grant for number theory and algebraic geometry research, published papers, initiated collaboration with Columbia, and holds Distinguished Visiting Fellowship at Royal Society.
+description: Sijue Wu was born and brought up in China but went to the United States to study for her doctorate.
+She became Robert W and Lynne H Browne Professor of Mathematics at the University of Michigan.
+Her research involves the mathematics of water waves.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---